Log Periodic aerials

 The fact that one of the dipoles can be resonant for any part of the broadcast band means that Log Periodics have a pretty flat signal gain curve.
 They also have a tight polar response (i.e. they are less likely to pick up signals you don’t want [particularly from the rear]), a decent “cross polar rejection” and low wind loading.
 Finally Logs have good suppression of impulse noise which can be a cause of intermittent blocking and freezing on digital signals.
 Manufacturers have been known to claim that Log Periodics short this noise out to earth, but it’s just as likely that the aerials’ tight polar response just means they’re less likely to pick it up in the first place !

 Unfortunately Logs have a relatively low gain figure, the shorter models being particularly poor in this respect.
 Even going for a grouped Log won’t give any more gain than the wideband versions (because the manufacturers have simply chopped off the part of the aerial which isn’t required to receive the relevant group) which is why we don’t bother stocking them.
 Adding extra elements does seem to improve the gain a little but you can’t take that too far because the aerial would then become too long.
 Thus Logs are only really suitable for areas with a reasonable signal, though the Log36 is OK for medium signal strength areas as well.
 Lastly waterproofing Log Periodic aerials at the junction box is almost impossible to do, see tilt Log up.
 Theoretically Logs shouldn’t really be used with cradles.
 Apart from the aforementioned points the Log Periodic is one of the best antennas, particularly for digital, in fact the broadcast authorities use them where ever possible (for both receiving and transmitting).
+It must, however, be said that keeping water out of Log Periodic aerial's junction boxes can be a bit problematic.

 All of which begs the question, why don’t you see more Logs around ?